Civil Engineering Materials and Geology

 The course is accredited by the Joint Board of Moderators (Institution of Structural Engineers, Institution of Civil Engineers, Chartered Institution of Highways Transportation, Institute of Highway Engineers and Permanent Way Institution) as fully satisfying the requirements for a Chartered Engineer (CEng).

-Led by our IStructE award-winning civil engineering team, with strong links with industry, this postgraduate level course will equip you with advanced skills to work closely with architects and turn their concepts and drawings into real-life.
+Led by our IStructE award-winning civil engineering team, with strong links with industry, this level course will equip you with advanced skills to work closely with architects and turn their concepts and drawings into real-life.

 Our Civil Engineering courses scored 95% for overall satisfaction in the National Student Survey 2020 (University of Salford analysis of unpublished NSS 2020 data)